yyumna/climatechange_ai/events/neurips2020.md

 ### Mentorship Program FAQ

+**Q:** Am I required to participate in the mentorship program if I want to submit to the workshop?<br>
+**A:** No -- while encouraged, participation in the mentorship program is strictly optional.

 **Q:** Are mentors allowed to be authors on the paper for which they provided mentorship?<br>
 **A:** Yes, mentors can be co-authors but not reviewers.